As of current times, tremendous progress has been made in diagnosing the underlying cause of hair loss, specifically for women.

-The abnormal hormonal ratio by increase in LH: FSH ratio more than one can be established by a lab test on day 2 of the cycle.
+The abnormal hormonal ratio by an increase in LH: FSH ratio of more than one can be established by a lab test on day 2 of the cycle.

-Known symptoms include, but are not limited to the following:
+Known symptoms include, but are not limited to, the following:

-The research was based on a PCOS study which evaluated women with thinning hair.
-The researchers discovered that 72 per cent of women with thinning hair taking part in the study actually suffered from PCOS.
+The research was based on a PCOS study that evaluated women with thinning hair.
+The researchers discovered that 72 percent of women with thinning hair taking part in the study actually suffered from PCOS.

 The most common symptoms are irregular periods, weight gain, facial and chest hair growth as well as adult acne.